vinaybenny/vinaybenny.github.io/_posts/2018-02-01-neural-networks.md

 \end{align}
 $$

 To make the function a bit easier to guess, let's say we are given several such input-output pairs that the function should produce.
-Suppose that we are given $$m$$ such pairs of inputs and outputs- in that case, we can rewrite the equation in matrix terms -
+Suppose that we are given $m$ such pairs of inputs and outputs- in that case, we can rewrite the equation in matrix terms -

 $$
 \begin{align}